Eliastik/page-shadow/ROADMAP.md

 * [x] Add border radius to select/inputs
 * [x] Merge utils/filterProcessor.js and FilterProcessor class
+* [x] Auto cloud saving/backup: don't save the date when an error occurred
-* [ ] Auto cloud saving/backup: display an alert window in the popup if there was an error when auto saving in the cloud + save date/hour when a saving error occurs
+* [x] Auto cloud saving/backup: display an alert window in the popup if there was an error when auto saving in the cloud + save date/hour when a saving error occurs
-* [ ] Auto cloud saving/backup: don't save the date when an error occurred
-* [ ] Auto cloud saving/backup: fails when there is a long blacklist/whitelist (maybe also for the list of websites for presets?)
 * [ ] Compact popup theme
 * [ ] Use chrome.session or CacheStorage for background script to store cache (fallback needed for Firefox)? - Manifestv3 only
 * [ ] Publish Manifestv3 for Firefox + Tests